SolaceLabs/solace-ha-docker-compose/README.md

 > git clone https://github.com/SolaceDev/ha-quickstart-docker-compose
 > cd ha-quickstart-docker-compose/template
 ```
-Alternatively, you can also download the Zip file through the clone or download tab.
+Alternatively, you can also download the Zip file through the **Clone or download** tab.
 <br><br>
 ## Step 3: Run Docker Compose